viveknabhi/Zebra-Finch/README.md

 Twitter-Finch
 =============
 Clustering Twitter Finch songs using Mel-Frequency Cepstral Coefficients and using unsupervised learning techniques.
+Lets start working on sunday.